-Zucchini, also known as courgette, is part of the summer squash family and can grow up to near a meter in length!
-However they’re typically picked while still immature and much shorter in length, ensuring the skin is tender and thin and the seeds are edible.
-Mild in flavour, zucchini can be grilled, tossed into a stir-fry, deep-fried for a fun party appetizer or made into a delicious and moist zucchini loaf.
+Zucchini, also known as courgette, is part of the summer squash family and can grow up to near a meter in length.
+However, they’re typically picked while still immature and not fully grown ensuring the skin is tender and thin and the seeds are edible.
+Mild in flavour, zucchini can be grilled, tossed into a stir-fry, deep-fried for a fun party appetizer or made into a sweet and satisfying zucchini loa

 The most common types of zucchini include ones that are straight, slim and either dark green or yellow in colour.
 English zucchini is a little fatter in shape and is speckled green and white.

-- Zucchini holds a lot of water.
-To reduce the amount of water for crispier result in cooking or baking, simply salt diced or sliced zucchini and leave for half an hour.
+Zucchini holds a lot of water.
+To reduce the amount of water and for crispier results in cooking or baking, simply salt diced, sliced or grated zucchini and let sit for half an hour.
 Rinse the zucchini and squeeze dry with a paper towel.
 This will leave you with slightly dehydrated zucchini that will soak up flavours more easily and won’t dilute your dish with water that evaporates from the vegetable while cooking.

-- Spiralizers are a new tool for making” zucchini noodles”.
-A great way to replace pasta – top with your favourite sauce and toppings and enjoy
+Spiralizers are a new tool for making” zucchini noodles” a low-carb and gluten-free substitute for pasta.
+Top with your favourite sauce and/or toppings and enjoy

 Zucchini + basil + Parmesan

 Zucchini + red peppers + eggplant + onions + tomatoes